jerseyweeds/multistreamnews.tv/NETWORKS_README.md

 ## Files

 - **`Networks.txt`** - Main database of live news streams (tab-delimited)
+- **`network_list.txt`** - List of YouTube channels for stream discovery
 - **`maintain_networks.py`** - Python script for checking and updating streams
 - **`update_networks.sh`** - Shell script for automation and scheduling
 - **`requirements.txt`** - Python dependencies
 - **`NETWORKS_README.md`** - This documentation file

+## Stream Filtering

+The maintenance system now includes **24-hour filtering**:
+- Only streams that have been live for **over 24 hours** are included
+- Short-lived streams (under 24 hours) are automatically filtered out
+- This ensures only stable, continuous news streams are displayed

 ## Quick Start